jhymani/Algorithms-3013/Assignments/01-A03/README.md

 Post-order: Left subtree → Right subtree → Node.

-4. Find Minimum/Maximum: To find the smallest or largest value in the tree.
+4. Find Minimum/Maximum: This finds the smallest or largest value in the tree.

 How it works:
 Find minimum: Keep moving to the left child until you reach a node with no left child.

 Find maximum: Keep moving to the right child until you reach a node with no right child.

-5. Height/Depth Calculation: To determine how tall the tree is (the number of levels).
+5. Height/Depth Calculation: This determines how tall the tree is (the number of levels).
 How it works: Recursively calculate the height of the left and right subtrees and return the larger value plus one.

 6. Check if BST is Balanced: To check if the tree is balanced (the height difference between the left and right subtrees is not more than 1 for all nodes).
-How it works: Recursively check the height of the left and right subtrees and compare their difference.
+How it works: Recursively checks the height of the left and right subtrees and compares their difference.

 7. Successor/Predecessor: To find the next higher or lower value relative to a given node.